tam17aki/music-esprit-python/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 This repository provides Python implementations of a comprehensive suite of modern, high-resolution parameter estimation algorithms for sinusoidal signals.
-It covers major algorithm families including **subspace-based methods (MUSIC, ESPRIT, Min-Norm), AR-modeling (HOYW), and fast iterative techniques (RELAX, CFH, FAST MUSIC, FFT-ESPRIT)**.
+It covers major algorithm families including **subspace-based methods (MUSIC, ESPRIT, Min-Norm), AR-modeling (HOYW), and fast iterative techniques (RELAX, CFH, NOMP, FAST MUSIC, FFT-ESPRIT)**.

 The project is architected with a clean, object-oriented design, emphasizing code clarity, reusability, and extensibility.
 It serves not only as a practical toolkit but also as an educational resource for understanding and comparing these powerful techniques.
 This work is inspired by the foundational papers in spectral estimation and aims to provide a robust and understandable guide.